gmomo/python-ehub/docs/dev_guide.md

 Then develop on your fork as you wish.
 If you think your changes might be useful to the main core, create a pull request from your fork to the repo.
-Then follow the same instructions as for core development: add a main collaborator as a reviewer.
+Then follow the same instructions as for core development.
-From there, it's the same as the core development.

-## Tutorials
+## Tutorials/Examples

 - For a tutorial on how to extend the model for your use without modifying the model, see [here](tutorials/extension.py).